 This page helps you evaluate headphones or earbuds online, and determine which one offers the best performance when comparing different pairs.
-Do not forget to upload these files into your portable audio player when going out shopping for a new pair of headphones or earphones.
+Do not forget to bookmark this page — or download the sound files to your portable audio player if you are a patron — when going out shopping for a new pair of headphones or earphones.

 |10 Hz >> 200 Hz

 The first file tests your headphones' bass extension.
 Play back the file until you start hearing the underlying sweeping tone as it rises.
 The voiceover tells you the frequency you have reached: this number represents the lowest boundary of your headphones or earbuds frequency extension.
 Good headphones will go as low as 20 Hz, the lowest limit of our hearing.

 The second file tests your headphones’ treble extension.
 To measure your headphones’ highest frequency, play back the second file until you start hearing the underlying (high pitched) sweep tone as it descends.
 Good headphones will reproduce frequencies up to 20 kHz, the upper limit of human hearing range.

 Beware though: 1/ this limit decreases as we age.
 If all of your headphones suddenly exhibit the same upper frequency limit, and this frequency is lower than what is specified by the manufacturer, suspect your hearing, not the quality of your headphones.
 2/ If you hear strange ups and downs or anything else that does not sound like a continuously descending sweep, suspect your sound card and aliasing.
 Have a check → here ← !